LEVi19xx/LEVi19xx/README.md

 ## 🚧 **Featured Projects**

-Your projects demonstrate your full-stack capabilities across different domains, from business systems to e-commerce and local government operations.

 * ### **TrackIO**
     An **advanced employee monitoring system** with real-time analytics and comprehensive reporting, showcasing expertise in data aggregation and visualization for business intelligence.
 * ### **VoSys**